How much do your Camps cost?

 Are there age requirements for the camps and activities?

-Yes, most of our camps are geared to ages 9-14, however there are a few camps and activities that allow for 14 years of age and older.
-Each individual camp registration will provide that information.
+Yes, most of our camps are geared to ages 9-14, however there are a few camps and activities that allow for children younger than 9 and older than 14 years of age to participate.
+Each individual camp announcement will provide that information.

 How are your camps and programs funded?

-Wilson Police Department Police Athletic League is a designated 501 (3)(c) non profit charitable organization and receives funds from many local business, and local donors.
-WPD PAL also actively fundraise throughout the Wilson community.
+Wilson Police Athletic/Activities League, Inc., is a designated 501 (3)(c) non-profit charitable organization and receives funds from Wilson County United Way and many local business and donors.
+Wilson PAL also actively fundraise throughout the Wilson community.

 Do I have to fill out an application for every camp my son or daughter wants to participate in?